baumrock/RockPageBuilder/docs/settings/readme.md

   }
 );
 ```

+<div class="uk-alert uk-alert-primary">Note: If you get an error like "Argument #1 ($settings) must be of type BlockSettingsArray..." make sure to add the "use" statements on top of your file!</div>

 Instead of if/else in the default settings callback you can also remove default settings in a specific block: